 Evaluating Web Content Effectiveness Using Search Behavior to Shape Your Site

-Customers and prospects who visit your website do so based on a variety of intentions: some are there to buy something, others are simply doing research, and some might be applying for a job with your company.
-Your website attracts first-time visitors and some who return regularly.
+Customers and prospects who visit your website do so based on a variety of intentions: some are there to purchase, others are simply doing research, and some might be applying for a job with your company.
+Your website can attract first-time visitors and some who return regularly.
 Some visitors do not know how they landed on your website and immediately look for a way out.

 Analyzing Visitor Intent

 Over the years, search engine algorithms have evolved as complex solutions to searchers’ problems because they adapt to a searcher’s intent in visiting a website.
 Understanding visitor intent can help you create better search content and improve search result rankings.
 Essentially, there are three primary ways people search for content on the web:

 - Informational: These generic search queries satisfy a broad topic.
 People tend to use just one or two search terms such as test equipment, industrial machinery, or metal suppliers.

 - Navigational: These more refined search queries often occur when searchers know a specific brand they desire or want to search within a niche category or geography.

 - Transactional: These queries show that the searchers intend to perform an action–buying a product, downloading an e-book, or submitting a request for quote.